• Skip to main content

 This seasoning blend combines two pantry staples—garlic powder and black pepper—into one powerful punch.

-Unlike traditional garlic powder, garlic pepper also contains coarsely ground peppers which give it an extra kick that you won't find with regular garlic powder alone.
+Unlike traditional garlic powder, garlic pepper also contains coarsely ground peppers, giving it an extra kick you won't find with regular garlic powder alone.
 This blend works great on roasted veggies, grilled meats, and all kinds of other savory dishes that could use a little extra oomph!

 6. Orange Pepper seasoning